-The principal sources of the Group's GHG emissions were generated from petrol and diesel consumption by vehicles and machinery (Scope 1) as well as purchased electricity (Scope 2).
+The principal sources of the Group's GHG emissions are generated from petrol and diesel consumption by vehicles and machinery (Scope 1) as well as purchased electricity (Scope 2).
 Due to our business nature, the consumption of petrol, diesel and electricity depends greatly on the nature and number of projects.

-In 2022, the Group has set a target to reduce GHG emissions intensity (tCO2e/thousand RM revenue) by the year ending 30 June 2025 ("2025") compared to 2022 level (2022: 0.001 tCO2e/thousand RM revenue).
-To achieve this target, we embrace driving green practices in our day-to-day operations and have actively adopted environmental protection and energy conservation measures which are described in the section headed "Energy Management" in order to reduce GHG emissions.
+The Group has set a target of reducing total GHG emissions intensity (tCO2e/thousand RM revenue) by the year ending 30 June 2025 ("2025") compared to the year ended 30 June 2022 ("2022") (2022: 0.001 tCO2e/thousand RM revenue).
+To achieve this target, we continuously promote green practices in our day-to-day operations and have actively adopted environmental protection and energy conservation measures which are described in the section headed "Energy Management" in order to reduce GHG emissions.
 Besides, the Group advocates environmental protection for employees by posting notices and posters of green information in office areas to raise their awareness and promote best environmental management practices.

-During the Financial Year, the Group's GHG emissions intensity increased significantly compared to 2022, mainly due to increased use of vehicles and machinery based on the needs of construction projects.
-The Group will continue to monitor its GHG emissions and implement relevant measures, reduce its GHG emissions intensity progressively and aim to achieve the target of reducing GHG emissions intensity by 2025.
+During the Financial Year, the Group's total GHG emissions intensity remained the same compared to 2023.
+The Group will continue to monitor its GHG emissions and implement relevant measures, reduce its total GHG emissions intensity progressively and aim to achieve the target of reducing total GHG emissions intensity by 2025.